-BIO 495 Special Problems in Biology (1-5) i, ii, iii.
-Individual research on problems within the various fields of biology.
-The student will be required to present the results of the investigation at a public seminar.
-Prerequisite: Junior or senior standing with filed major-minor application form in biology, 2.5 GPA in biology courses, and consent of instructor and department chairperson.
-Freshman sequence of Biology, Chemistry, and Math courses (BIO 111 and 112, CHE 111, CHE 120 and MAT 105).
-BIO 270 highly recommended.
+BIO 495 Individual Research in Biology (1-5) i, ii, iii.
+Individual research within the various fields of biology.
+The student will be required to present results of investigation at a public seminar.
+Prerequisite: Junior or Senior standing, with a declared Biology major, 2.5 GPA, and consent of supervising instructor, and department chairperson; BIO 111, BIO 270, CHE 111, CHE 120, MAT 105.